chase-kimball/erdos2024_voter_prediction_project/README.md

 By: Avi Steiner, Chase Kimball, Davis Stagliano

+We also acknowledge early efforts of Brian Hepler on voter turnout before he left the program.

 ## Problem Statement:
 The problem being explored is to use demographic and geographic data to predict voter turnout, in order to see what variables are indicators of poor voter turnout.
 ## Summary